chogan72/Fantasy_Football_Rankings/README.md

 ## Current Status

 I have just recently finished creating the preseson model.
 There are some slight tweaks that can still be made to improve accuracy.
+One of which includes creating rookie rankings.
 I plan to keep this updated through out the season with mid-season rankings.

 ## Database Files